 - Learn — Learn new capabilities through building the MVB, and validate (or not) your hypothesis through launching it

 - Lean in — Once you find something that works, invest in that direction.

 If you are able to achieve strong engagement and traction, congratulations!
 You’ve found your first bit of product-market fit.
 If instead, you are not able to get traction, congratulations!
-You just saved yourself, your team, your company and your investors a ton of time and trouble by doing so in the most lean and logical way possible.
+You just saved yourself, your team, your company, and your investors a ton of time and trouble by doing so in the leanest and most logical way possible.
 Now, you can leverage what you’ve learned to do a rapid pivot to an alternate MVB.